blocknotes/wkhtmltopdf-crystal/README.md

 # wkhtmltopdf for Crystal

-Crystal wrapper for C library libwkhtmltox. wkhtmltopdf and wkhtmltoimage permits to render HTML into PDF and various image formats using the Qt WebKit rendering engine - http://wkhtmltopdf.org/
+Crystal wrapper for C library libwkhtmltox.

+wkhtmltopdf and wkhtmltoimage permit to render HTML into PDF and various image formats using the Qt WebKit rendering engine - http://wkhtmltopdf.org/

 ## Requirements